NinjaAadi/Github-Commands/README.md

 ```

 <h2>What is the difference between git fetch and git pull</h2>
-<p>Git fetch is used to just check what changes are made in the repository without actually changing anything in the local repository.It is just for checking what changes are made.
-Where as git pull actually makes the changes in the remote repo to your local repository.We can see the changes in git fetch using git log/master/branchname</p>
+<p>Git fetch is used to just check what changes are made in the repository without actually changing anything in the local repository.
+It is just for checking what changes are made whereas git pull actually addes the changes from the remote repository to your local repository.
+We can see the changes in git fetch using git log/master/branchname</p>

 Command to fetch a specific branch of a specific remote